BillStephens2022/Blog-Django/README.md

   ## Description

-  A personal Blog application built using Django (Python) and PostGres.
+  A personal Blog application built using Django (Python) and PostgreSQL.
 Admin users create Blog posts and site visitors can view posts, comment on posts, & save posts to read later.
-PostGres used for database storage.
+PostgreSQL used for database storage.
 Deployed using AWS' Elastic Beanstalk.

   ### App Screenshots